carsonchan12345/Useless-Pokemon/README.md

 <p align="center"><img src="./pics/gym.png" width = "700" /></p>

-Read all pokemon from pokebag for battle with some predefined GYM.
+Read all pokemon from player class for battle with some predefined GYM.

-Model: Load all pokemon from pokebag and battle one by one until all has HP<=0.
+Model: Load all pokemon from player class and battle one by one until all has HP<=0.
 Read the chosen skill from the presenter and calculate the damage based on the skill attack.
 Then random choose a skill for GYM to attack the player.
 Repeat until one faints then the next pokemon in the list will be loaded.
 Repeat until no pokemon are left and decide who is the winner.

 View: Display the current pokemon of the player and GYM.
 Show HP, the history of the fight and also the available skills for the player.